Rays trade 2B Forsythe to Dodgers for De Leon, add Tolleson

 The 30-year-old Forsythe's departure leaves the team without a clear-cut plan for second base.
 He hit a career-high 20 homers last season, when he batted .264 with 52 RBIs in 127 games, and is signed for this year at $5.75 million.

-His contract includes a $9 million team option for 2018 with a $1 million buyout.
-The option price includes a $500,000 escalator for 550 plate appearances last season.
+His contract includes a $9 million team option for 2018 with a $1 million buyout — an option price that escalated by $500,000 because he had 550 plate appearances last season.

 "Replacing Logan Forsythe is not going to be easy.
 We recognize that," Neander said, adding that he hopes to have a better idea of which direction the Rays will go in the "next couple of weeks."